|

 We offer a supportive, friendly work environment, good pension scheme and health benefits.
 All posts are subject to an Enhanced level check by the Disclosure & Barring Service (DBS).
 We are committed to addressing discrimination and promoting equality and diversity in the provision of services and employment. |

-Role: Assertive Outreach Worker
+Post: Assertive Outreach Worker (Liverpool)

-Post : Intensive Support Worker (Pathways)
+Role: Intensive Support Worker (Outreach)

 We are inviting applicants to join our register of bank workers who support our various accommodation based services across the city.
 Your role will be to act as a member of a team to support the overnight operation of the service ensuring a healthy and safe environment is maintained at all times.